alexandre-bernier/PSoC-COMM-Driver/README.md

   * PSoC 5LP (CY8C5888LTI-LP097)

 # References
-This project uses a simple C ring buffer implementation: https://github.com/dhess/c-ringbuf.
+This project uses a simple C ring buffer implementation (provided in src/): https://github.com/dhess/c-ringbuf.

 The design of this project is based on the following code: https://github.com/noritan/Design307.